dfranklin02/SRL/docs/pages/motivation/mindset_profile.md

-The scenario below explores the mindset profile of a fictional college student, Ben.
-Click on the statements below to read about how Ben’s performance and behaviors in his science class varied based on the type of mindset he exhibited.
+The scenario below explores the mindset profile of a fictional college student, Below you can read about how Ben’s performance and behaviors in his science class varied based on the type of mindset he exhibited.

 **Before** receiving SRL feedback – Ben used a  **FIXED** mindset: